What is IAN Research

 - The Simons Simplex Collection

 The Simons Foundation is sponsoring research focused on families with only one child on the autism spectrum, known as simplex families.
-Nearly 2,700 families have participated, taking part in extensive in-clinic evaluations and providing DNA samples.
+More than 2,600 families have participated, taking part in extensive in-clinic evaluations and providing DNA samples.
 IAN has now partnered with the Simons Foundation, and all Simons Simplex families are being invited to join IAN Research.
 IAN will then offer these "SSC@IAN" families the opportunity to complete special Simons Simplex follow-up questionnaires online and keep them informed about opportunities to take part in future Simons Simplex studies.

 - IAN Genetics